Krzysztof Warzycha

-Krzysztof Ireneusz Warzycha ([ˈkʂɨʂtɔv vaˈʐɨxa], Κριστόφ Βαζέχα; born 17 November 1964) is a Greek-Polish former professional footballer who played as a forward for Ruch Chorzów and for Greek club Panathinaikos.
-At international level, he represented the Poland national team, scoring nine goals in 50 appearances.
-He is widely considered as the best Panathinaikos player of all time.
+Krzysztof Ireneusz Warzycha ([ˈkʂɨʂtɔv vaˈʐɨxa], Κριστόφ Βαζέχα; born 17 November 1964) is a Polish former professional footballer who played as a forward for Ruch Chorzów and for Greek club Panathinaikos.
+At international level, he played for the Poland national team, scoring nine goals in 50 appearances.
+In 1988, he won the Polish Footballer of the Year Award presented by the Piłka Nożna football weekly.

 Club career

 Ruch Chorzów

 Warzycha played for Polish team Ruch Chorzów, won the Polish Championship in 1989 and was the top scorer in the Polish premier league the same year.

 Panathinaikos

 Warzycha joined Panathinaikos in December 1989, and won five Greek championships (1990, 1991, 1995, 1996, 2004), five Greek cups (1991, 1993, 1994, 1995, 2004), two Greek super cups 1993, 1994, while he was the highest scorer of the Greek championship 3 times (1994, 1995, 1998).

 He is Panathinaikos' all-time leading goalscorer and an idol for the club.
 Warzycha is considered by many to be one of the best foreign players who have played in Greece.
 He was one of two Poles in the title-winning side of 1995, with fellow countryman Józef Wandzik keeping over a dozen clean sheets (shutouts) during the season.

-He was the top scorer of Panathinaikos with 319 goals in all competitions.
+He is the top scorer of Panathinaikos with 319 goals in all competitions.